 They also confirmed that Cornwall was one of the fastest growing parts of the country, with 17.5% growth in the last two decades.
 In the afternoon delegates were split into workshops to discuss ways in which problems with different kinds of transport could be solved.
 Borough stones were originally placed along the boundary of Lostwithiel and Lanlivery Boroughs, as they were in many parts of Cornwall.
 Members of the public keen to take part in The Big Read campaign being staged in April to discover Britain’s best loved book will be able to vote for their favourite via the Internet for free at any of Cornwall’s libraries.

 Mr Mapp put the argument for a regional first minister to John Healy, economic secretary to the Treasury, at a policy symposium at 11 Downing Street last month.
 You have got to put a minister in every region who can command people to attend,’ he said.
-‘If a regional economic strategy is truly the region’s economic strategy, we all have to behave accordingly.’
+That amounts to approximately 10 women injuring themselves each day behind bars.
 Emda plans to work with Jane Todd, regional director of the Government Office for the East Midlands, and other public sector bodies to draw up a draft regional business plan.
 Click here to view the source of the post : Adelaide Property Valuers

 The idea builds on the regional emphasis document submitted jointly to the Treasury by Emda, the Government Office and the East Midlands Regional Assembly as part of chancellor Gordon Brown’s budget-setting process.
 Tony Aitchison, director of regional strategy at the assembly, welcomed Emda’s plans, but warned: ‘The detail of how it will operate and what the best arrangement is would need to be thought through.
 England’s ambitious multibillion-pound housing market renewal programme is littered with flaws that could hamper its success, property experts have warned.
 It called for ‘more clarity on who the “renewed housing markets” are to be for, where these people will work, and how they will get to their jobs’.